 - You’ll need to do more documentation.
 A good practice is to incorporate it as subtask within those stories.
 This keeps it proportionate and keeps documentation updated every sprint.
 A story can only be done once the documentation is proper.

 - Documentation should be a living document.
 Create a living document with versioning.
 If you use Jira, might be worth it to consider using Confluence or anything similar.
 The versioning is done automatically.
 This makes it easy to backtrack what you did as proof.
 Also nice to link stories within the living document.
 Now it becomes really easy to create a history of proof without spending extra hours.
-It can become a invaluable GDPR guide for your organisation.
+It can become a invaluable GDPR guide for your organization.

 - Testing, testing, testing.
 There is no such thing as data security without testing.
 You’ll need to make sure certain security requirements are met before deploying.